anonyco/Faster_Websites_With_Minification_And_GZIP_And_Brotli/README.md

 b.
 To upload these changes to the live site:

-                                 i.
-First, send me the new updated Source files

                                ii.
 Then, find the files that you have changed since the last live site update:

                               iii.      then overwrite the "release files" with the updated source files;